MicrosoftDocs/azure-video-indexer/azure-video-indexer/customize-brands-model-how-to.md

 * The `tags` value is a list of tags for the brand.
 This tag shows up in the brand's *Category* field in the Azure AI Video Indexer website.
 For example, the brand "Azure" can be tagged or categorized as "Cloud".

 ### Example response

-The response provides information on the brand that you just created following the format of the example below.

 ```json
 {